JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Quantum_Stuff_Basic_Physics.md

 The strong force is also responsible for proton-proton and neutron-neutron interaction–such that, for example, if just a few percent stronger (says Freeman Dyson) two protons could combine in a relatively stable form (though with distrous effects on the rate of star burn-out).

-The mandate to the revelators permitted “_the supplying of information which will fill in vital missing gaps in otherwise earned knowledge_.” ([UB 101:4.9](/en/The_Urantia_Book/101#p4_9)) The Urantia Papers were not in circulation before 1955, by which time the information provided in these paragraphs would have been redundant.
+The mandate to the revelators permitted “_the supplying of information which will fill in vital missing gaps in otherwise earned knowledge_.” (<a id="a75_143"></a>[UB 101:4.9](/en/The_Urantia_Book/101#p4_9)) The Urantia Papers were not in circulation before 1955, by which time the information provided in these paragraphs would have been redundant.
 However it does illustrate the degree of knowledge held by the authors of the Papers.

 ## External links